Chenhao-Mu/Chenhao_SWE432/README.md

         `done();`
       `}); }); }); });`
       This example tests if the GET request from fornt-end to back-end server will get the status code 200 (success).
 5. After writting spec code for testing server. start the server(locally using  `npm start`) and run `npm test` to run all the Jasmine tests.
+More information can be found [here.](https://semaphoreci.com/community/tutorials/getting-started-with-node-js-and-jasmine)